 (b) Trees enhance the Town of McClellanville’s quality of life as a sacred and inseparable part of its historical legacy.
 Consequently, McClellanville intends to exercise its authority under SC Code §6-29-720 to enhance the health, safety and welfare of its citizens with comprehensive regulations designed to conserve and protect trees.
 Specifically these provisions seek to maximize the functional benefits of trees by maintaining the Town’s existing tree canopy cover, while maintaining and improving community character.
 The standards contained herein are further intended to provide direction and support for the management of trees, on public and private land, within the Town of McClellanville.

 The provisions of this chapter in their entirety shall apply to activities conducted on all real property, public or private, within the Town of McClellanville, with the exception of commercial timber harvesting and bona fide agricultural operations with agricultural land use classification assignments by the Charleston County tax assessor.

-The Town Administrator or his/her designee shall be responsible for the administration of all provisions of this Article and for public tree management.
-The Town Administrator shall be assisted in his/her administration of these regulations by a Tree Committee appointed in accord with the provisions of Section 12.5 of this Ordinance.
+The Zoning Administrator or his/her designee shall be responsible for the administration of all provisions of this Article and for public tree management.
+The Zoning Administrator shall be assisted in his/her administration of these regulations by Town Staff and/or a designated representative of the Tree Committee appointed in accord with the provisions of Section 12.5 of this Ordinance.